TIY-Austin-Front-End-Engineering/sails-template/README.md

 1. On the command line make sure that you are inside of your project directory and your project has a github repo (aka you have typed `git init` or cloned it from GitHub)
 2. Run the command `heroku create` to create a new app on heroku.
 You may have to enter your heroku username and password.
 3. Run `heroku addons:add heroku-postgresql` to create a database on heroku for your app.
-4. Run `heroku config:set NODE_ENV=production` to set the environment variable to production.
+4. Run `heroku config:set NODE_ENV=heroku` to set the environment variable to heroku.
+This will cause the heroku server to use a slightly different server configuration.

 ### 4. Deploy to production

 > You will need to do these steps each time you have changes on your development environment that you want to deploy to production (aka heroku).

-1. **Stop your currently running sails server** by running `forever stopall`.
-2. Run `grunt buildProd` to prepare all of your files for production.
-3. `git add .` and `git commit -m "message"`.
+1. `git add .` and `git commit -m "message"`.
 Be sure to include all of the .tmp files in your commit.
-4. Run `git push heroku master`
+4. Run `git push heroku master`.
+This will update your production server with all of the code you just committed.
 5. This is usually a good time to push to github too: `git push origin master`

 ### 5. Shutting down your dev environment